5 Great Cardio Exercises For Seniors

 Speaking about dancing, this fun activity is also a wonderful cardio exercise for seniors.
 Partner dancing is usually preferred among older adults but you can start with almost all dancing styles.

-Usually, dancing is categorized as being low-intensity to moderate-intensity cardio activity.
+Usually, dancing is categorized as being a low-intensity to moderate-intensity cardio activity.
 The individual dancing styles, like hip-hop and ballet, are more challenging and can be considered by adults with higher mobility.

 If you enjoy dancing, see if there are classes available at local studios or community centers.
 These offer seniors the possibility to socialize, get out and enjoy a good cardio workout at the same time.